 Since our business model does not depend upon revenue from membership, publication royalties, conference attendance, continuing education credits for conformity assessment credentials we are relatively free to operate as a watchdog on the standards action of all the incumbents (and newcomers) in this space.

 Education facility security standards are a standing item on our weekly Open Door teleconference — every Wednesday 11 AM Eastern time.
-Click here to log in.
+We are also hosting a breakout teleconference today, October 16th, 11 AM EDT to walk through the entire sweep of rapidly moving school security standards.
+Use the login credentials at the upper right of our home page.

 Category: Public Safety, Public Policy